 Sticky rice!
 Oh, how I love sticky rice.
 I’m sure there’s a sonnet in there somewhere.

 Anyway, sticky rice is addictive.
 Seriously.
-I don’t know what it is about having your rice in the sticky way but it’s incredible more-ish.
-Much like we eat our Indian food with our hands and rotli (bread), we eat our stir fries with sticky rice using our hands.
+I don’t know what it is about having your rice in a sticky way but its incredible more-ish.
+Much like we eat our Indian food with our hands and roti (bread), we eat our stir-fries with sticky rice using our hands.